assafdori/sane-eks/README.md

 ## EKS Module

-The EKS module is designed to be used with the VPC module, but can be used independently as well.
+The EKS module is designed to be used with the VPC module.

 ## VPC Module